Boundary

 Command: boundary accounts update

-command updates an existing account's information for
+The accounts update command updates an existing account's information for

 the LDAP, OIDC, or password auth method.